Riddick Bowe vs. Evander Holyfield III: Aftermath

 The two fighters would head in opposite directions after the fight.
 Holyfield continued his comeback and knocked out former two-division champion Bobby Czyz in his next fight in May 1996.
 Later that year, he was contracted to face Mike Tyson, whom Holyfield had originally signed to fight in 1991 before injury and Tyson's rape conviction scuttled the planned bout, for the first defense of the WBA championship Tyson won from Bruce Seldon.
 Holyfield scored what was considered an upset by knocking Tyson out in the eleventh round, becoming the second fighter after Muhammad Ali to win a heavyweight championship more than twice.
 The win over Tyson marked a resurgence in Holyfield's career, as he would later defeat Michael Moorer to regain the IBF title and eventually become the only four-time world heavyweight champion before he retired.

 Bowe, meanwhile, was aiming for a fight with his former nemesis Lennox Lewis and both fighters had agreed to a fall 1996 fight.
+He soon vacated his WBO title by the end of 1995 to do so.
 Bowe agreed to take a tuneup fight with Polish heavyweight Andrew Golota, an undefeated but fringe contender who had yet to fight a high profile opponent.
 Bowe, disregarding Golota's abilities, came into the fight out of shape and struggled against the undefeated Golota.
 He remained in contention to win, though, because Golota continued to commit fouls for punches below the belt.
 Bowe would eventually earn a disqualification victory, which triggered a massive brawl in the ring postfight.
 Bowe's overall performance cost him the Lewis fight and he instead fought Golota again in his next fight.
 Again, Bowe was outboxed by Golota but managed to win via disqualification because of Golota's low punches.
 Shortly after the Golota fights Bowe abruptly retired to join the Marine Reserves, only to quit after three days.
 He eventually returned to the ring to fight three times in the 2000s, winning all three bouts, and was elected to the International Boxing Hall of Fame.

 As recently as 2011, Bowe has discussed the possibility of a fourth fight with Holyfield.
 However, nothing further has been announced.